 For each application, reviewers will be asked to submit in ResearchNet:

-- a justification of the ratings by stating the strengths and weaknesses of the application based on the evaluation criteria
+- a justification of the ratings by stating the strengths and weaknesses of the project based on the evaluation criteria

 Success of the peer review system is critically dependent upon the willingness and ability of all reviewers to exercise rigorous scientific judgement, to be fair and reasonable, and to understand and take into account in a balanced way the particular context of each application.
-The opinions expressed in the reviews are those of the reviewers alone and are provided to the applicant without prior editing by CIHR.
-In circumstances where the Chair, the Scientific Officers or CIHR deems that the review expresses comments that could be construed as sarcastic, flippant, arrogant, or inappropriate in any way or contains factually incorrect information regarding CIHR’s policies, CIHR reserves the right to remove such information from the review.
-A constructive, quality review which helps the applicant by pointing out strengths and weaknesses that could be improved upon in a future submission will help demonstrate to an applicant that a fair assessment of the proposal was provided.
+Reviews must be written in the reviewer’s own words and must not be directly copied from elsewhere (including comments from other reviewers or their own previous reviews).
+The opinions expressed in the reviews are those of the reviewers alone and are provided to the applicants without prior editing by CIHR.
+In circumstances where the Chairs, the Scientific Officers or CIHR deem that a review expresses comments that could be construed as sarcastic, flippant, arrogant, or inappropriate in any way or contains factually incorrect information regarding CIHR’s policies, CIHR reserves the right to remove such information from the review.
+A constructive, quality review that helps the applicant by pointing out the strengths and weaknesses to be improved upon in a future submission will help demonstrate to an applicant that a fair assessment of the proposal was provided.

 Completing the review in ResearchNet

-The adjudication criteria, evaluation checkpoints and evaluation guidelines and other considerations regarding the sub-criteria are outlined in section 4.2.2 below.
+The adjudication criteria, evaluation checkpoints, evaluation guidelines and other considerations regarding the sub-criteria are outlined in section 4.2.2 below.

 To ensure consistency, reviewers must adhere to the following rating scale:

 The application excels in most or all relevant aspects.
 Any short-comings are minimal.